 2.2.
-Satellite Data
+Satellite-derived sea-ice data

-Simulated sea ice extent and concentration are compared to a dataset compiled from three satellite instruments: the Nimbus-7 Scanning Multichannel Microwave Radiometer (SSMR), the Defense Meteorological Satellite Program's Special Sensor Microwave/Imager (SSM/I), and the Special Sensor Microwave Imager/Sounder (SSMIS) (Comiso, 2017).
-Simulated sea ice thickness was compared to observations from CryoSat-2 (Kurtz, N. and Harbeck, 2017).
-Monthly-averaged values of observed sea ice extent, concentration, and thickness were used for these comparisons.
+Simulated monthly-averaged sea ice extent and concentration are compared to a dataset compiled from three satellite instruments: the Nimbus-7 Scanning Multichannel Microwave Radiometer (SSMR), the Defense Meteorological Satellite Program's Special Sensor Microwave/ Imager (SSM/I), and the Special Sensor Microwave Imager/Sounder (SSMIS, Comiso 2017).
+Satellite sea ice extent is processed using both bootstrap and NASA Team algorithms (Stroeve and Notz, 2018).
+Simulated monthly sea ice thickness was compared to observations from CryoSat -2 (Laxon et al., 2013; Kurtz and Harbeck, 2017).
+Monthlyaveraged values of observed sea ice extent, concentration, and thickness were used for these comparisons.
+Thickness observations are only available from October through April, due to satellite measurement problems caused by melt ponds during the Arctic summer months (Kurtz and Harbeck, 2017).

 2.3.
-Climatology
+Ocean climatology

 The scarcity of data collected in the Arctic Ocean makes model validation a challenge.
 In our analysis we compare the model with the $1/4^{\circ}$ World Ocean Atlas 2018 (Boyer et al., 2018).
 This climatology incorporates Arctic data from the National Centers for Environmental Information archives.
-We used the version that depends only on data collected in the most recent years (2005-2017) so that the climatology represents the modern Arctic to the extent that is possible.
+We used the version that depends only on data collected in the most recent years (2005-2017) so that the climatology represents the modern Arctic as much as possible.
 Throughout the rest of the text, this climatology is referred to as "WOA18".
-There are some discrepancies between this climatology and observational data from the 2017-2020 period over which the model was run; see fig. 2 and the next section for details.
+There are some discrepancies between this climatology and observational data from the